This article features three examples of how drones are used in industries:

 - mappings mines in Australia to measure how much material is being processed

 - applying precision pesticides in New Zealand to combat introduced pests.

 In addition, the article contains technological information about drone components and how specific drones have unique capabilities that allow them to work in difficult terrain.
 The article also has diagrams that will be useful for helping students practise the science capability interpret representations.

-Check your school library for the article from the 2019 level 3 Connected journal Shifting Views, download it as a Google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2019 level 3 Connected journal Shifting Views, download it as a Google slide presentation or order it from the Ministry of Education.

 The teacher support material (TSM) can be downloaded from TKI (Word and PDF files).
 It has two technological learning activities – Diving deeper into drones and Questioning our use of drones – along with resource links.